 Up to two weeks before the baby’s birth, a pregnancy-related absence is treated as sick leave.
 The final two weeks of a pregnancy-related absence before the birth are treated as part of maternity leave.
 In such cases, paid leave after the birth is 14 weeks.

 The previous full salary will continue to be paid during maternity leave.
 Maternity insurance will reimburse UZH a share of the salary costs.
-The daily indemnity paid by maternity insurance is credited to the professor’s cost center, and may be used to cover the costs of a substitute.
+The daily indemnity paid by maternity insurance is credited to the professor’s cost center, and may for example be used to cover the costs of a substitute.